pretix/pretix-docs/docs/topics/scan.md

 If you select "Only errors or connection loss", then pretixSCAN will enable offline scanning after encountering an error or detecting a loss of connection while attempting to verify a code.

 !!!
 Note
-    Tickets ordered while your shop is in test mode will not be recognized as valid and will also not show up in the search while you are using pretixSCAN in offline mode.
+    While you are using pretixSCAN in offline mode, tickets ordered while your shop is in test mode will not be recognized as valid and will also not show up in the search.

 ## Further Information